-- 1. Seek out and incorporate the views and preferences of impacted residents; - 2.
-Provide families and individuals with a choice of a comparable replacement dwelling in accordance with HUD regulations and other applicable law; - 3.
-Ensure that as many families and individuals as possible will not be involuntarily required to relocate multiple times; - 4.
+- 1. Seek out and incorporate the views and preferences of impacted residents; - Provide families and individuals with a choice of a comparable replacement dwelling in accordance with HUD regulations and other applicable law; - Ensure that as many families and individuals as possible will not be involuntarily required to relocate multiple times; - 4.
 Ensure that school-age children's education is minimally disrupted by the relocation process; and

-CHAPTER 16 RELOCATION POLICY Page 202 of 347 5.
 Provide individuals and families with transitional and mobility counseling and supportive services both before and after their relocation, and ensure that all individuals and families have access to information about supportive services.